 Greenko Group GKO.L

-Greenko Group is trading above the moving 50 day average and above the moving 200 day average on below-average volume.
+Greenko Group is trading below the moving 50 day average and below the moving 200 day average on above-average volume.

-Trade Greenko Group long or short on margin at City Index .
+Trade UK shares long or short on margin without the noise at Core Spreads.

 Overall AIM Rating